AdobeDocs/experience-platform.fr-FR/help/xdm/api/delete-resource.md

 **Réponse**

-Une réponse réussie renvoie l’état HTTP 204 (Aucun contenu) et un corps vide.
+Une réponse réussie renvoie un état HTTP 204 (Pas de contenu) et un corps vide.

-Vous pouvez confirmer la suppression en tentant d&#39;envoyer une requête GET à la ressource.
-Vous devez inclure un en-tête Accepter dans la requête, mais vous devez recevoir l&#39;état HTTP 404 (Non trouvé) car la ressource a été supprimée du Registre du Schéma.
+Vous pouvez confirmer la suppression en tentant d’envoyer une requête de recherche (GET) à la ressource.
+You will need to include an Accept header in the request, but should receive an HTTP status 404 (Not Found) because the resource has been removed from the [!DNL Schema Registry].